 Again, for users with impaired vision who are browsing your site using a screen reader it is important to make website hyperlinks descriptive, rather than using ‘click here’ as your text link.
 See the links in the following paragraph as a good way to show descriptive links.

-Making PDF files accessible
+Making PDF and Word files accessible